oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### CRUD

-Adding is_external boolean field to audit_log with a default value of *false* Update relevant views to return the is_external flag.
+Adding is_external boolean field to audit_log with a default value of *false* Adding deleted boolean field to audit_log with a default value of *false* Adding vendor varchar field to audit_log with a default value of *oVirt* Adding custom_event_id integer field to audit_log with a default value of *-1* Adding event_flood_in_sec integer field to audit_log with a default value of *30* Update relevant views to return the additional fields.

 #### DAO

-Adding is_external to AuditLog BE
+Adding additional fields to AuditLog BE
-Handling is_external in AuditLogDAODbFacadeImpl
+Handling additionalfields in AuditLogDAODbFacadeImpl

 #### Metadata

-Modifying AuditLogDAOTest to include the added is_external field Adding is_external to fixtures.xml
+Modifying AuditLogDAOTest to include the added fields Adding additional fields to fixtures.xml

 ### Configuration